sulu/sulu-docs/reference/twig-extensions/functions/sulu_content_load.rst

 .. note::

-    The ``sulu_content_load`` twig extension loads the whole page with it content and so can have a negative impact on the performance of the page and if possible should be avoided.
+    The ``sulu_content_load`` twig extension loads and resolves the whole page content.
+    This is an expensive operation and can have a negative impact on the performance of the page.
+If possible, the extension should be avoided.